 The Turkish Angora was first imported to Ankara, Turkey by Egyptian traders in the 14th century.
-They became known as the Ankara cat and have the same lineage as the Turkish van cat.
+They became known as the Ankara cat and have the same lineage as the Turkish Van cat.
 They are often described as being dog-like because they will welcome every visitor to your home and are intelligent enough that they can be trained to perform a few tricks and to exhibit positive character traits.
-They will happily live with other dogs and cats, get along with all family members, and excellent companions and pets.
+They will happily live with other dogs and cats, get along with all family members, and make excellent companions and pets.
 Despite their long coat, they require minimal grooming.

 Although they are most often recognized for their long white coat, the Turkish Angora comes in a wide range of colors and markings.
 Let’s take a look at the colors and patterns of this lovable breed.

 The 15 Turkish Angora Cat Colors & Patterns

 The pure white Turkish Angora is arguably the most desirable coloring.
 However, it comes at a cost.
 White cats are not only prone to getting sunburn, but they are also predisposed to skin cancer and are most likely to develop the illness around the ears, nose, and eyelids because these are the areas where the hair is thinner.

 Red, ginger, or orange cats contain a ginger gene.
 This gene is on the X chromosome.
 Because female cats have two of these chromosomes, they would need the ginger gene to be present on both to show a ginger coat.
 In contrast, male cats only have a single X chromosome.
 As a result of this, approximately one in five ginger cats are female.

 The cream color is a dilution of the red or ginger color.
 The ginger is mixed with another color, typically white.
 This means that while ginger cats are typically male, the same isn’t necessarily true of cream cats.
 However, the cream color is very unusual.